 - Provide long lasting insecticide treated nets and education on malaria prevention to children and families vulnerable to malaria.

-The success of Power of Love's comprehensive approach is evident as the survival rate for children in our program is 95%; over the course of the last 12 years, we have lost 13 children out of a total of over 600 children enrolled in our program.
-Most children in our program are stable in health and are living close to normal lives.
+The success of Power of Love's comprehensive approach is evident; survival rates for children in our program are over 95% (over the last 15 years, we have lost 19 children out of over 900 children enrolled).
+Most children improve/stabilize in health and live close to normal lives a few months after enrollment.
 This is a huge victory in the fight against HIV and a direct result of our innovative programs.
-The success of POL's pediatric HIV care program has had a tangible impact on the behavior of the primary caregivers of children as well.
+The success of our pediatric HIV care program has had a tangible impact on the behavior of the primary caregivers of children as well.
 As grandmothers, grand-aunts, and mothers in the community notice the positive effect that quality care has on their children, they themselves come forward for testing for HIV.
-Since testing for HIV is the first step in HIV prevention and spread, their actions are leading to a lower incidence of HIV and a reduction in the stigma associated with HIV in the community.
+Since testing is the first step in HIV prevention and spread, their actions are leading to a lower incidence of HIV and a reduction in the stigma associated with HIV in the community.

-To sum, our solution is to empower women by equipping them with the right tools so they can take better care of their families and keep children in school.
+To sum, our response to the HIV and AIDS crisis is to empower women by equipping them with the right tools so they can take better care of their families and keep children in school.
 Read more.

 Who We Are

-Power of Love Foundation is a secular United States secular charity focused on developing innovative cost effective solutions to address the HIV and AIDS epidemic.
-Direct beneficiaries of our work are women and children as they have been disporoportinately impacted by this epidemic.
-The focus of our work is to create and implement long term solutions to ensure zero new HIV infections in children, and to care for HIV+ infants and children.
+Power of Love Foundation is a United States secular charity focused on developing innovative and cost effective solutions to address the HIV and AIDS epidemic.
+Direct beneficiaries are women and children as they have been disproportionately impacted by this epidemic.
+The focus of our work is to create and implement long term solutions to ensure zero new HIV infections in children, care for HIV+ children, empower women and prevent malaria.

 Our Vision: A world where the AIDS epidemic is in continuous retreat, and people living with HIV have access to loving care and treatment in an environment free of stigma and discrimination.